 If you enroll by telephone, a confirmation statement will be mailed to your home between one and three weeks after you enroll.
-Your confirmation statement will list your benefit elections for 2006 and their costs.
+Your confirmation statement will list your benefit elections for 2008 and their costs.
 Review this confirmation statement carefully for accuracy, and retain it as proof of your enrollment.
+If you find an error, call the Benefits Service Center immediately.

-If you need to use a medical provider (doctor or hospital) before you receive your health plan ID card, use your confirmation statement as proof of 2006 coverage along with the Triple-S group number (1-03450).
+If you need to use a medical provider (doctor or hospital) before you receive your health plan ID card, use your confirmation statement as proof of 2008 coverage along with the Triple-S group number (1-03450).

-If you enroll online, you won't receive a confirmation statement in the mail.
-Instead, print the confirmation screen after you enroll.
-Your screen print will serve as a confirmation that you've enrolled.
+If you enroll online, print the confirmation screen after you enroll for your records.
+You also will receive a confirmation statement in the mail.